aadibajpai/KnowThineSpeaker/README.md

 # KnowThineSpeaker
-Parse a .srt file with identifiable speakers to get a list of speakers then know more about them Uses the dank srtparser.h library by @saurabhshri
+*Parse a .srt file with identifiable speakers to get a list of speakers then know more about them *Uses the dank srtparser.h library by @saurabhshri
-As an example use the included .srt file :)
+*As an example use the included .srt file.
+*Created as a project for Google Code-In 2017